Luton railway station: Privatisation

 Upon the opening of Eurostar at St. Pancras International, through-fares to continental Europe were made available from Luton and 67 other UK towns and cities to Paris, Brussels and other destinations in France and Belgium.

-The station is set for significant investment from both Network Rail and First Group to improve facilities for customers, as well as creating longer platforms as part of the Thameslink Programme.
-In 2009, the station was identified as one of the ten worst category B interchange stations for mystery shopper assessment of fabric and environment; it is set to receive a share of £50 million funding for improvements.
+In 2009, the station was identified as one of the ten worst category B interchange stations for mystery shopper assessment of fabric and environment; it was set to receive a share of £50 million funding for improvements.
 During 2010 and 2011, a number of improvements were implemented at the station; these included extensions to all five platforms (including removing the barrow crossing) and a new footbridge.
-The platform extensions formed part of the Thameslink Programme and allowed 12 car operation at the station.
+The platform extensions formed part of the Thameslink Programme and allowed 12-coach operation at the station.
 During these works, two new rail overbridges were installed over Old Bedford Road allowing the track to be slewed for the extended platforms.

 Accidents and incidents

 There have been two accidents at Luton, one in 1955, the other in 1976: